-8 Free DIY Lifeguard Chair Plans You Can Build Today
+8 Free DIY Lifeguard Chair Plans You Can Build Today (with Pictures)

 If you have a swimming area around your home or you are just looking for an interesting project, learning how to build a lifeguard chair can make for a worthy investment of time.
 It can also provide you with a useful safety mechanism that’s comfortable and durable.

 We collected eight DIY plans of varying difficulty to share with you.
 Beginners can accomplish most of these plans in a few hours to a few days, but others are better suited for more experienced woodworkers and should provide an exciting and rewarding project.